rticommunity/rticonnextdds-usecases-umaa/README.md

 The application level requirements (i.e Flow Control/Large Collections/Generic-Specified types)
 are outside of the current scope of this middleware reference example.**

-## Overview
-The intention of this Starter Kit was to provide some ongoing reference
-examples focusing on the Connext infrastructure/various API’s interacting, and
-instantiation of UMAA components.

-It features the following:
-- XML App Creation used with the following API's
-  - Python API
-  - Modern C++ with Compiled Types
-- CMAKE file using `rticonnextdds-cmake-utils` modules for code generation of large type sets
-- Recommended best practices for assigning QOS to topics

 ## Types
 UMAA defines ~ 600 data types.
 This is what is used to determine the "structure" of the data being transported.

-With Connext, we use RTI Code Generator `rtiddsgen` [manual](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/code_generator/users_manual/code_generator/users_manual/UsersManual_Title.htm) to generate code per the API being used.
+With Connext, we use RTI Code Generator `rtiddsgen` ([manual](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/code_generator/users_manual/code_generator/users_manual/UsersManual_Title.htm)) to generate code per the API being used.
-This code assists with construction, serialization/deserialization of these data structures.
+This code assists with construction and serialization/deserialization of these data structures.

 ### C++11 types